vechain/mesh/.github/README.md

 # VeChain Mesh API Implementation

-> **⚠️ Work in Progress (WIP)**: This repository is currently under active development.
+A Coinbase Mesh API implementation for the VeChain blockchain, built in Go.

 The current implementation is based on the reference implementation from [vechain/rosetta](https://github.com/vechain/rosetta) but is being reviewed and refactored to improve efficiency, code organization, and maintainability.
->
-> **📋 TODO List:**
-> - Publish docker image on release
->
-> Expect more changes and improvements in upcoming releases.

-A Coinbase Mesh API implementation for the VeChain blockchain, built in Go.

 ## Features